f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/Baremetal-onprem/baremetal-onprem-deploy-demo-guide.rst

         **Step 3.1: Configuring Network configuration of CE** Provide the network configurations for the CE site as mentioned below according to the requirement,

-        - Select dhcp enabled as Yes.
+        - Select dhcp enabled as ``Yes``.

-        - Select ipv6 enabled as Yes.
+        - Select ipv6 enabled as ``Yes``.

-        - Choose Primary Interface as Outside.
+        - Choose Primary Interface as ``Outside``.

-        - Wifi configs, voltADN, lte were set as No.
+        - Wifi configs, voltADN, lte were set as ``No``.

-        - Select certified hardware for respective device, in this case, it is dell-edger660-series-voltstack-combo.
+        - Select certified hardware for respective device, in this case, it is ``dell-edger660-series-voltstack-combo``.

-        - Set Primary outside NIC as eno12399, this is according to interface of the HW, and it should be reachable to outside world.
+        - Set Primary outside NIC as ``eno12399``, this is according to interface of the HW, and it should be reachable to outside world.

         .. figure:: Assets/network-configs.jpg